5 Ways to Dominate that FEAR

 4) SHARE THE FEAR-

-We keep our biggest fears to ourselves and when we do that, fear can grow legs.
+We keep our biggest fears to ourselves and when we do that, it can grow legs.

 Most people share with their friends, hairdressers, or bartenders so why not share fears with them?
 They aren’t experts and won’t be able to provide quality solutions,